adrianpriza-ai/elsnime/README.md

 [![Frontend-SPA](https://img.shields.io/badge/Frontend-Vanilla%20JS-blue.svg)](app/src/main/assets/ui.html)
 [![Backend-Java](https://img.shields.io/badge/Backend-Java%20%2F%20SQLite-orange.svg)](app/src/main/java/com/elsnime)

 Elsnime is a lightweight, privacy-focused anime streaming client for Android.
-Built with a unique **hybrid single-page app (SPA) architecture**, it wraps a highly responsive, modern vanilla CSS/JS frontend inside an Android WebView, backed by a high-performance native Java scraping engine and an SQLite data access layer.
+It wraps a responsive vanilla CSS/JS frontend inside an Android WebView, backed by a native Java scraping engine and an SQLite data access layer.

 There are no user accounts, no telemetry, no tracking, and no intrusive permission requests.